 When World War I started, Toklas and Stein acquired a Ford automobile that they named Auntie.
 They supported the war effort by delivering supplies to French hospitals.
 In 1917, the two were sent to Perpignan in the foothills of the Pyrenees to set up a supply depot.
 When the war was over, they opened a center for civilian relief in Alsace.

 During the 1920s, their home at 27 Rue de Fleurus was one of three renowned salons run by American women in Paris.
 Writer Natalie Barney and publisher Sylvia Beach hosted the other two.
-Americans would come to Paris to experience modernism (an aesthetic movement questioning religious, governmental, and scientific authorities), including writer Ernest Hemingway, who, although erotically attracted to Stein, said, “Gertrude Stein and I are just like brothers.”
+Americans would come to Paris to experience modernism (an aesthetic movement questioning religious, governmental, and scientific authorities).
+Friends included writer Ernest Hemingway, who, although erotically attracted to Stein, said, “Gertrude Stein and I are just like brothers.”

 Stein’s Fame, World War II, and Their Last Years